xenify-io/litepaper/README.md

 ## ♦️ Scenario 1: User burns during Hour-1 of a cycle

-  - Let’s say you decide to burn 10,000 batches during the first hour of the daily cycle, with a constant of 0.00005 and gas spent at $0.50.
-Taking the burn fee formula into account, the protocol will determine your Burn Fee (BF) as $2,500:
+  - Let’s say you decide to burn 10,000 batches valued at $5,000 during the first hour of the daily cycle.
+Taking into account that the Discount Constant (CS) during the first hour of a cycle is 0.00005 and the Gas Coefficient (GC) during the first hour is 50%, the protocol will determine your Burn Fee (BF) as $1,250.

 <br>

 $$
-BF = $0.50 \times (1 - (10,000 \times 0.00005)) \times 10,000 = $2,500
+BF = (0.5 \times 5,000) \times (1 - (10,000 \times 0.00005)) = $1,250
 $$

 <br>